 - Chakri Maha Prasat Buildings – A traditional building containing an impressive display of ancient weaponry.
 Also houses the royal guards.

 The highlight of the Grand Palace is unquestionably the Temple of the Emerald Buddha extraordinary building is only partly open to the public and is considered sacred all over Thailand.
 Visitors are required to dress respectfully.
 This means that both men and women can’t wear vests or any clothing that reveals shoulders, midriff, back or ankles.
 Oh – no flip-flops, either!
 (Aussies, we’re looking at you!).
 If you do not arrive in the correct attire, a small fee can be paid to borrow clothing from the entrance of the palace.
-The palace is open as a museum and costs 500 baht (around $16 dollars) to enter.
+The palace is open as a museum and costs 500 baht (around $16 dollars) to enter, a rather steep cost for budget travellers as compared to temples such as the Wat Pho which charge only 100 thai baht as entrance fee.

 The Chao Phraya River

 The Chao Phraya River is one of the major rivers of Thailand.
 It is known to many as ‘The River of Kings’, and is a vital resource to many of the residents of the Land of Smiles, who earn a living thanks to its waters.
 As well as being a lifeline for many residents in Bangkok, the river is a must-see for any tourists who want to experience the real Bangkok.
 Chao Phraya River allows people to travel through the city via canal boat.
+If possible, opt for a sunset boat ride, and you will be able to witness the sheer beauty of the city!
 It’s a relaxing and alternative way to get through the central districts.
 But, most of all, it’s cheap – just a handful of baht is enough to get you from one end of town to the next!

 Many people explore the waters onboard various public ferries.
 The include the Chao Phraya express, which starts from just 10 baht per ride (that’s only 33 cents!).
 From the river, you will be able to see an array of spectacular attractions.
 Keep your eyes peeled for visions of soaring Wat Arun, the Grand Palace, and the vast marketplace of Wang Lang on the eastern banks.